hackbg/undexer/README.md

 Implementation keeping these goals in mind should result in a undexer usable as a data source for the frontend, as well as a generic service component in any other setup working with Namada network.

 ### Design
-The design decision with the greatest impact was laying support for Namada in [Fadroma](https://fadroma.tech) (@fadroma/namada).
-Decoding in Fadroma is primarily done using [`@hackbg/borshest`](https://github.com/hackbg/toolbox/tree/main/borshest).
+The design decision with the greatest impact was adding support for Namada to [Fadroma](https://fadroma.tech), our FOSS cross-chain toolkit.
+Decoding of binary data in [the `@fadroma/namada` package](https://www.npmjs.com/package/@fadroma/namada) is achieved using [a custom Rust/WASM module](https://github.com/hackbg/fadroma/tree/v2/packages/namada/src), and supplemented by [`@hackbg/borshest`](https://github.com/hackbg/toolbox/tree/main/borshest), our enhanced Borsh decoding library.

 The extension of this decision is running a custom WASM precompile with the undexer logic when targeting complex data retrieval via RPC queries (non-existent on the base Tendermint ABCI endpoints or the official SDKs e.g. namada-shared, light-sdk).